-The State of Alabama collects two separate levies of \$.13 and \$.06 which total \$.19 per gallon.
-Excise tax on motor carriers is the same rate per gallon as currently in effect for motor fuel (\$.19 per gallon).
+Effective August 31, 2019, the State of Alabama now collects three separate levies of \$.13 and \$.06,, and an additional \$.06 levied pursuant to the "Rebuild Alabama Act" (Act 2019-2), for a total of \$.25 per gallon.
+Excise tax on motor carriers is the same rate per gallon as currently in effect for motor fuel (\$.25 per gallon).
 Motor carriers liable for payment of the motor carrier fuel tax also pay an annual fee per vehicle for a motor vehicle identification marker (decal) paid January 1 or a fee for a 7-day trip permit.
 The annual decal fee and the 7-day trip permit fee are set by the Commissioner of Revenue based on the costs of administering the International Fuel Tax Agreement (IFTA).
 The 7-day trip permit fee is \$20, and the IFTA decal is \$17 annually.
+The "Rebuild Alabama Act" (Act 2019-2) levied an additional six cent (\$.06) excise tax on each net gallon of gasoline and diesel fuel effective August 31, 2019.
+This tax will further increase by an additional two cents to eight cents (\$.08) effective October 1, 2020, and by an additional two cents to ten cents (\$.10) effective October 1, 2021.
+The act also provides for an indexing process to adjust the excise tax rate by up to one cent (\$.01) beginning October 1, 203 and on July 1 of every other year thereafter every other year based on the yearly average of the National Highway Construction Cost Index.